TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

   return function resulting (second) { // "second" is scoped within the resulting function
     return first + second;
   }
-} // but we've not seen an example of a **function** being returned, thus far - how do we use it?
+} // but we've not seen an example of a "function" being returned, thus far - how do we use it?

 const add5 = makeAdding(5);
 console.log(add5(2)) // logs 7